v-harrishe/azure-docs/articles/load-balancer/load-balancer-tcp-idle-timeout.md

 # [**PowerShell**](#tab/tcp-reset-idle-powershell)

-To set the idle timeout and tcp reset, set values in the following load-balancing rule parameters with [Set-AzLoadBalancer](/powershell/module/az.network/set-azloadbalancer):
+To set the idle timeout and tcp reset, set values in the following load-balancing rule parameters with [Set-AzLoadBalancer](https://docs.microsoft.com/powershell/module/az.network/set-azloadbalancer):

 * **IdleTimeoutInMinutes**
 * **EnableTcpReset**

 If you choose to install and use PowerShell locally, this article requires the Azure PowerShell module version 5.4.1 or later.
 Run `Get-Module -ListAvailable Az` to find the installed version.
-If you need to upgrade, see [Install Azure PowerShell module](/powershell/azure/install-Az-ps).
-If you're running PowerShell locally, you also need to run `Connect-AzAccount` to create a connection with Azure.
+If you need to upgrade, see [Install Azure PowerShell module](https://docs.microsoft.com/powershell/azure/install-Az-ps).
+If you're running PowerShell locally, you also need to run `Connect-AzAccount -Environment AzureChinaCloud` to create a connection with Azure.

 Replace the following examples with the values from your resources: